We list some ways to get significant savings on your postage and supplies. All without having to ship large volumes or negotiate rates.

 The best bang for your buck is USPS.
 Not only are they generally the least expensive shipping option within the United States, it is really easy to get discounts on postage.
 To get discount rates such as Commercial Base or Commercial Plus prices, you'll need an account at an online service that lets you purchase postage through the computer (you pay the most at the post office counter).
 Here are a few easy options to get discounted shipping labels:

-Shippo offers an easy to use interface and gives you discounted USPS commercial pricing as soon as you sign up (Save up to 40%).
+Shippo offers an easy to use interface and gives you discounted USPS commercial pricing as soon as you sign up (Save up to 88%).
 You are also able to print labels from other carriers like DHL, UPS, and FedEx all from the same web interface.
-Their basic account requires no monthly fees, and a label is only 5 cents per shipment plus postage costs.
+Their basic account requires no monthly fees, and a label is only the cost of postage, which is the discounted USPS commercial rate.

 If you only ship occasionally, like during the Christmas season, this is ideal.
 You get discounted postage that you can print with your own printer, all without a monthly fee.
 If you ever find yourself shipping more, they offer a shipping API and e-commerce integration if you need to automate your shipments.
 You can also easily upload a CSV file to buy labels in batch.
 It's a powerful service that anyone can sign up to and use.
 You don't need to be a company.